open-multinet/docker-am/README.md

 * base_name : Generally the name of your machine.
 This is the name used in the URN (urn:publicid:IDN+docker.ilabt.iminds.be+)
 * rootcadir : A directory where your trusted root certificates are (wall2.pem for example)
-* host : Without proxy it should be 0.0.0.0 (listen on all interfaces/addresses)
+* host : This should be the DNS name of the server.
+It is not only used for binding the server socket, it is also used in the GetVersion reply as server URL.
 * port : You are free to choose a port.
-443 is recommended.
+443 is recommended (because it is infrequently blocked by client side firewalls).
 * delegate : Must be = testbed.ReferenceAggregateManager
 * keyfile and certfile = Field used to create AM certificate